Taking One for the Team: Production

 Sessions for Taking One for the Team were held at West Valley Studios in Woodland Hills, California and Sparky Dark Studio in Calabasas, California.
 Howard Benson produced all of the songs, with co-production from Ryan Stewart on "Perfectly Perfect", while recording was handled by Mike Plotnikoff and Hatsukazu "Hatch" Inagaki.
 Paul DeCarli did digital editing, and Wendell Teague and Chris Bousquet served as assistant engineers.
 Neal Avron mixed the recordings, with assistance from Scott Skrzynski, at The Casita in Hollywood, California.
 Chris Gehringer mastered the album at Sterling Sound in New York City.

 Singles

 "I Don't Wanna Go to Bed" was released October 16, 2015 as the album's official lead single.
-The song features pop and funk influences in a stylistic departure from the pop punk and pop rock of the group is earlier work.
+The song features pop and funk influences in a stylistic departure from the pop punk and pop rock of the band's earlier work.
 A Baywatch-inspired music video premiered October 15, 2015 – a day before the song's digital release.
 It has since peaked outside the top 50 on the Canadian Hot 100 at number 54.

 "Singing in the Rain" was released as second single from the album on March 25, 2016.
 However, the single version of the song does not feature R. City.
 The music video for "Singing in the Rain was released on April 12, 2016; set in the 1960s, it was a tribute to the movie That Thing You Do.

 "Perfectly Perfect" was announced as the third official single on September 26, 2016.